 What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

-Specifically, pre- and post-SpO2 are oxygen saturation levels measured in blood vessels before and after the aortic duct orifice (hole produced in the aortic valve during blood flow).
+Pre-ductal and post-ductal SpO2 are arterial saturations that refer to oxygen saturation levels in vessels that originate from the heart.
+Specifically, pre- and post-SpO2 are measured in blood vessels before and after the aortic duct orifice (hole produced in the aortic valve during blood flow).

 Pre- and Post-Ductal SpO2: The Process

-An SpO2 rubber neonate wrap is positioned on the infant’s right hand to perform a pre-ductal reading and on either foot to perform a post-ductal reading.
-The practitioner should apply tape to hold the probe in a position to ensure accurate readings.
+1. An SpO2 rubber neonate wrap is positioned on the infant’s right hand to perform a pre-ductal reading and on either foot to perform a post-ductal reading.

-It’s crucial to wait until a stable, high-quality waveform is visible.
-If the signal readings are ≥ 95% and ≤ 2% difference, this is accepted as normal and constitutes no concerns.
+4. If the signal readings are ≥ 95% and ≤ 2% difference, this is accepted as normal and constitutes no concerns.

-Infant oxygen saturation screening enhances the detection of critical congenital heart disease (CCHD) by more than 92%.
 This procedure might not identify congenital heart defects, which don’t present with hypoxemia (lower than normal oxygen levels).
 However, it maximizes the detection rate of major congenital heart conditions.

 Critical Recommendations